-Mandatory Health Insurance Requirements for All Fulltime Students Enrolled in Waldorf University's Residential Program 2021-2022 Waldorf University requires all full-time residential students (12 or more credit hours) to be enrolled in and maintain a primary health insurance plan.
+Mandatory Health Insurance Requirements for All Fulltime Students Enrolled in Waldorf University's Residential Program 2022-2023 Waldorf University requires all full-time residential students (12 or more credit hours) to be enrolled in and maintain a primary health insurance plan.
 This plan can be obtained through enrollment in a family member's employee health plan, purchase of a private health plan or the health plan offered through Waldorf University, Wellfleet, Inc.

 It is up to each student to determine if their insurance plan is accepted at Waldorf's local medical providers and to determine if their insurance coverage is adequate for them.
-If a students' primary insurance denies a claim, for whatever reason, Waldorf's secondary excess accident plan will also deny the claim leaving larger out of pocket expenses for the student.
 It is important that each student understands his or her health insurance.
 All medical bills not covered by insurance are the responsibility of the student.

-The Wellfleet plan offered by Waldorf is accepted at all area medical providers local to Waldorf and at many locations across the USA through the First Health Network.
-Please see the Wellfleet flyer for benefit details.
+The Wellfleet plan is a student insurance plan offered by Waldorf.
+Students will be provided the option of enrolling in Wellfleet as part of their check-in at the beginning of each year.
+It is accepted at all areas medical providers local to Waldorf and at many locations across the USA through the CIGNA PPO.
+Please see the Wellfleet Insurance website for benefit information and details at wellfleetstudent.com.